Pre-training Vision Transformers with Formula-driven Supervised Learning: Experiments

 \subsection{Comparisons of SL, SSL, and FDSL}

-In the comparison experiments, we create FDSL methods with the same dataset size as that for the baseline method and compare them after pre-training.
+In the comparison experiments, we created FDSL methods with the same dataset size as that for the baseline method and compared them after pre-training.

-\textbf{ImageNet-1k fine-tuning (Table~\ref{tab:comparison_imagenet1k}).} We compare the results for fine-tuning on ImageNet-1k after pre-training on large real and synthetic datasets.
-We use RCDB/ExFractalDB with 21k and 50k classes for the pre-training and compare it with ImageNet-21k pre-training.
-We fix the number of instances to 1k and vary the number of classes, as done in previous work~\cite{KataokaACCV2020,NakashimaarXiv2021}, but for a larger number of classes.
-For the large datasets, the pre-training is conducted with fewer epochs to keep the total number of images used for pre-training somewhat constant.
-For the databases with 21k and 50k classes, 90 and 40 epochs are used, respectively.
-The model size is increased from ViT-Tiny to ViT-Base.
+\textbf{ImageNet-1k fine-tuning (Table~\ref{tab:comparison_imagenet1k}).} We compared the results for fine-tuning on ImageNet-1k after pre-training on large real and synthetic datasets.
+We used RCDB/ExFractalDB with 21k and 50k classes for the pre-training and compared it with ImageNet-21k pre-training.
+We fixed the number of instances to 1k and varied the number of classes, as done in previous work~\cite{KataokaACCV2020,NakashimaarXiv2021}, but for a larger number of classes.
+For the large datasets, the pre-training was conducted with fewer epochs to keep the total number of images used for pre-training somewhat constant.
+For the experiments on larger datasets with more than 21k classes, we used roughly the same hyperparameters and data augmentation as those in the DeiT paper~\cite{TouvronICML2021}, except for the batch size, which we changed from 1,024 to 8,192.
+We also varied the learning rate and the number of epochs in response to changes in the size of dataset/model/batch.
+Specifically, we set the learning rate for ViT-{Tiny, Base, Large} to {8.0e-3, 1.0e-3, 5.0e-4}, and set the number of epochs for datasets with {21k, 50k, 100k} classes to {90, 40, 20}, respectively.

+For the pre-training on larger datasets, we used WebDataset\footnote{WebDataset library: \url{https://github.com/tmbdev/webdataset}} to accelerate input/output processing when loading the dataset.
+In addition, to fit large models like ViT-Large into memory, we use Gradient Checkpointing~\cite{chen2016training} to save memory for activation.

+We would like to emphasize that we did not perform excessive hyper-parameter tuning or cherry-picking.
+We used the same hyperparameters from the smaller ExFractalDB when generating the larger datasets, and the pre-training of ViT on these datasets was done with the same hyperparameters as in the DeiT paper.
+We performed each of the large-scale runs (on \{ImageNet, ExFractal, and RadialContour\}-21k) only once.

 The results in Table~\ref{tab:comparison_imagenet1k} show that the ImageNet-1k accuracy for ViT-Base is 79.8 when trained from scratch and 81.8 when pre-trained with ImageNet-21k.
-Pre-training with ExFractalDB-21k (82.7), RCDB-21k (82.4), and RCDB-50k (82.6) outperforms that with ImageNet-21k.
+Pre-training with ExFractalDB-21k (82.7), RCDB-21k (82.4), and RCDB-50k (82.6) outperformed that with ImageNet-21k.
 The fact that we can match the accuracy of pre-training on ImageNet-21k with synthetic datasets of the same size is rather surprising given that the domain of the synthetic datasets is very different from that of the real images in ImageNet-1k/21k.